 However, by no means are you limited to doing the kind of things that are already going on at the Shed!
-You may want to get involved with some electronics, re-upholstery, music, computing, calligraphy or something else entirely – the choice is yours.
+You may want to get involved with some electronics, pottery, music, computing, or something else entirely – the choice is yours.
 The activities are led by you with a bit of help from us when required, and we try to accommodate requests for different activities (space allowing and dependent on any specific equipment needed).

 Where does Women in Sheds take place?